 Vegetables really do deserve the title of ‘superfoods’, don’t they?

-Despite all the benefits they can offer you, we understand that not everyone is a fan of vegetables.
+Despite all the benefits they can offer us, we understand that not everyone is a fan of vegetables.

-So, we have taken the liberty to present you with a recipe or two that is bound to change your mind on just how super tasty vegetables can be!
+So, we have taken the liberty to present us with a recipe or two that is bound to change our mind on just how super tasty vegetables can be!

 1. Start off by preheating the oven to 420°F, before placing all the carrots, cauliflower, broccoli and zucchini in a ceramic dish for baking.